rghiorghisor/go-call-from-java/README.md

-# Call go from Java
+# Call Go from Java

 This repo contains a simple and straightforward example on **How to call Go functions from Java**.